GW250114: Uniqueness of black holes

-Black holes, in Einstein's general relativity, are completely characterized by their mass, angular momentum, and electric charge.
-Astrophysical black holes have a mass measured in solar masses, where the mass of the Sun is taken as one solar mass.
-The angular momentum is measured in "spin".
-This dimensionless spin parameter is between 0 and 1, where 0 denotes zero angular momentum, and 1 denotes the maximum angular momentum possible for the given mass.
-The electric charge is so small for astrophysical black holes that it can be treated as 0.
-When the charge and spin are zero, the black hole is described by the Schwarzschild metric, a formula with one free parameter, the mass.
+Black holes as described in Einstein's general relativity, are completely characterized by their mass, angular momentum or spin, and electric charge.
+Masses of black holes are measured in terms of the mass of the Sun, or solar mass.
+The dimensionless spin parameter is between 0 and 1, where 0 denotes zero angular momentum, and 1 denotes the maximum angular momentum possible for the given mass.
+Astrophysical black holes are generally thought to be electrically neutral, meaning the charge is taken to be 0.
+If the charge and spin are zero, the black hole is described by the Schwarzschild metric, with one free parameter, the mass.
 When only the charge is zero, the black hole is described by the Kerr metric, which depends on two parameters, the mass and the spin.
-Charged versions of these are known, but are usually considered to be of no astrophysical significance.
+The assertion that a single black hole in an otherwise empty universe is completely described by its mass, spin, and charge is known as the no-hair theorem.

-In contrast, a neutron star's gravitational field is sensitive to the exact internal assemblage of the interior neutron matter, and even more, conjecturally could have tiny "mountains" (a few centimeters tall) that would radiate gravitational waves if the neutron star were spinning (a gravitational "pulsar").
-The assertion that a single black hole in an otherwise empty universe is completely described by its mass, spin, and charge is known as the "no-hair theorem".
+In contrast, a neutron star's gravitational field is sensitive to the exact internal assemblage of the interior neutron matter, and possibly tiny "mountains" (a few centimeters tall) that would radiate gravitational waves if the neutron star were spinning (a gravitational "pulsar").

 Deviations from it are possible, but only under extreme conditions.
 A binary black hole collision and merger is one such situation.
-From just before the collision to shortly after the merger, a complicated geometry is present, but it quickly "vibrates" off the "hair", sending out gravitational waves and settling down to a no-hair black hole.
+From just before the collision to shortly after the merger, a complicated geometry is present, but it quickly radiates away any perturbations from a spherical shape, sending out gravitational waves and settling down to a no-hair black hole.
+(See Price's theorem.)
 Like all waves, these can be described in terms of a fundamental vibration modified by higher frequency, lesser amplitude overtones.